The 10 Minute Routine To Save You An Hour Tomorrow

 Even if breakfast doesn't take long, having it ready removes one less hurdle for the day

-woman retching her arms winding down for bed
+woman stretching her arms getting ready for bed

 7. 2 Minutes To Yourself